Academic Success Program

 Professor Nick Horan serves as assistant dean for the ASP.
 In this role, Horan leads strategic initiatives that promote academic success and best practices in teaching and learning and teaches a course in Legal Analysis.
 Among his responsibilities, Horan offers one-on one-academic coaching to all students and weekly workshops on core skills for 1l students.

-The Academic Success Program director will work with you individually or in a small group setting on exam taking strategies.
+The Assistant Dean for Academic Success, Professor Nick Horan, is available to work with you individually or in a small group setting on exam-taking strategies.

 Thriving in Law School: Time Management